Wu Jing (Han dynasty)

 Wu Jing (died 203) was a Chinese military general and politician of the Eastern Han dynasty of China.
-He was a brother-in-law of the minor warlord Sun Jian, whose son would found the Eastern Wu dynasty during the Three Kingdoms period.
+He was a brother-in-law of the minor warlord Sun Jian, whose son Sun Quan would found the Eastern Wu dynasty during the Three Kingdoms period.

 Life

 Wu Jing was from Wu County, Wu Commandery (around present-day Suzhou, Jiangsu) but he grew up in Qiantang County (錢唐縣; present-day Hangzhou, Zhejiang).
 He was orphaned at a young age so he lived with his elder sister, Lady Wu.
 After Lady Wu married the general Sun Jian, Wu Jing became a subordinate of his brother-in-law.
+Wu Jing's father was Wu Hui (吴煇), who was Inspector of Chongzhou.

 Wu Jing participated in some battles under Sun Jian's banner and was commissioned as a Cavalry Commandant (騎都尉) for his contributions.
 Sun Jian was killed in action at the Battle of Xiangyang in 191 against Liu Biao's forces.
 Sometime in the early 190s, Wu Jing was appointed by the warlord Yuan Shu as the Administrator (太守) of Danyang Commandery (丹楊郡; around present-day Xuancheng, Anhui), and was sent to attack and seize the commandery from its previous administrator, Zhou Xin.
 Wu Jing was at Qu'e County (曲阿縣; in present-day Danyang, Jiangsu) at the time and had not moved to Danyang yet.
 Sun Jian's eldest son, Sun Ce, brought along his family and followers, including Sun He (孫河) and Lü Fan, to join Wu Jing in Qu'e County.
 Wu Jing combined forces with his nephew to attack the bandits led by Zu Lang (祖郎) in Jing County and drove the bandits away.

 Later, Wu Jing came under attack by the warlord Liu Yao, so he headed north to join Yuan Shu.
 Yuan Shu appointed him as General of the Household Who Inspects the Army (督軍中郎將) and ordered him and Sun Ce's cousin Sun Ben to lead an army to attack Liu Yao's generals Fan Neng (樊能) and Yu Mi (于糜) at Hengjiang (橫江).
 Wu Jing and Sun Ben also defeated Ze Rong and Xue Li (薛禮) at Moling (秣陵; present-day Nanjing, Jiangsu).